[logo] Downeast Community Partners

 Board of Directors

-Rep. Anne Perry Vice President
+Rep. Anne Perry President

 DCP Board of Directors